Newsletters

 December 4, 2017

-The 3-million member National Education Association today published “The Secret of Sexual Assault in Schools,” which raises awareness of the epidemic of sexual violence in K-12 schools and its connection to the #MeToo social media movement.
+The three-million member National Education Association today published “The Secret of Sexual Assault in Schools,” which raises awareness of the epidemic of sexual violence in K-12 schools and its connection to the #MeToo social media movement.

 The front page story draws on the work and expertise of Stop Sexual Assault in Schools to portray the extent and consequences of the hidden epidemic of student-on-student sexual assault and harassment, which “happens with alarming frequency in school bathrooms, on school playgrounds, and in the backs of school buses.”